0chain/zwalletcli/README.md

-# ZWallet Commandline Utility for 0Chain Blockchain
+# ZWallet Command-line Interface for 0Chain Blockchain
-ZWallet Commandline Utility is useful to quickly demonstrate and understand the capabilities of 0Chain Blockchain.
+ZWallet Command-line utility is useful to quickly demonstrate and understand the capabilities of 0Chain Blockchain.
 The utility is built using 0Chain's ClientSDK library written in Go V1.2
 ## Features
-ZWallet Commandline Utility supports following features:
+ZWallet Command-line utility supports following features:
 1. Create Wallets
 2. Get test tokens from 0Chain Faucet
 3. Send tokens between Wallets
 4. Lock and Unlock tokens to earn interest
 5. Recover wallet using passphrases

-ZWallet Commandline Utility provides a self-explaining "help" option that lists out the commands it supports and the parameters each command needs to perform the intended action
+ZWallet Command-line utility provides a self-explaining "help" option that lists out the commands it supports and the parameters each command needs to perform the intended action
 ## How to get it?
 There are two ways of getting ZWallet.
 1. If you would like to demo or get familiarize with 0Chain Blockchain on your Mac, download the executable from [here](https://0chain.net).
-2. If you've extended or added a new feature to 0Chain's ClientSDK code, you can extend ZWallet Commandline utility to test/demo the new feauture.
+2. If you've extended or added a new feature to 0Chain's ClientSDK code, you can extend ZWallet Command-line utility to test/demo the new feauture.
 [Here](https://github.com/0chain/zwalletcmd) is the link to ZWallet Repository
 ## Pre-requisites
-* ZWallet Commandline Utility application runs on Mac **OS X High Sierra** onwards.
+* ZWallet Command-line Utility application runs on Mac **OS X High Sierra** onwards.
 * If you would like to build and play around the code, you need Go V1.2 or higher.
 ## How to Build the code?
 1. Make sure you've Go SDK 1.2 or higher and Go configurations are set and working.